RLabNYC/Rlab_FaceTracking_mkhu/RUNSCRIPT.md

 Then switch the workspace mode to sculpting this will layout the blendshapes in a easier way to see.

   - **Editing Blendshapes in Maya from MakeHuman:**
   - Once you make the switch, you will see a bunch of orange targets, these are the blendshapes.
 You can toggle between how strong you want each target to be for animation purposes.
-Itís basically like a light dimmer.
+It‚Äôs basically like a light dimmer.

 ![makehuman blendshapes](https://i.ibb.co/YfqrB1Z/Autodesk-Maya-2018-Educational-Version-untitled-6-23-2020-8-33-46-PM.png)

-When you open up the model in maya, you should see one blendshape group, in this example its called ìBody_ncl1_4î rename it to **Blendshape_mesh**.
+When you open up the model in maya, you should see one blendshape group, in this example its called ‚ÄúBody_ncl1_4‚Äù rename it to **Blendshape_mesh**.

 ![blend shape group](https://i.ibb.co/D9QDx1n/Annotation-2020-02-27-110918.png)